seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 qiime tools view taxonomy.qzv
 ```

-This isn't too informative or at all pretty to look at, so let's make some bar plots:
+This is useful information, but doesn't tell us much at a glance, so let's make some bar plots:

 ```
 qiime taxa barplot \